 You do not have to make contributions every year.
 But if you make contributions, they must be based on a written allocation formula and must not discriminate in favor of highly compensated employees (defined in chapter 1).
-When you contribute, you must contribute to the SEP-IRAs of all participants who actually performed personal services during the year for which the contributions are made, even employees who die or terminate employment before the contributions are made.
+When you contribute, you must contribute to the SEP-IRAs of all participants who actually performed personal services during the year for which the contributions are made, including employees who die or terminate employment before the contributions are made.

-The contributions you make under a SEP are treated as if made to a qualified pension, stock bonus, profit-sharing, or annuity plan.
-Consequently, contributions are deductible within limits, as discussed later, and generally are not taxable to the plan participants.
+Contributions are deductible within limits, as discussed later, and generally are not taxable to the plan participants.

-A SEP-IRA cannot be designated as a Roth IRA.
-Employer contributions to a SEP-IRA will not affect the amount an individual can contribute to a Roth IRA.
+A SEP-IRA cannot be a Roth IRA.
+Employer contributions to a SEP-IRA will not affect the amount an individual can contribute to a Roth or traditional IRA.